-The competition to capture the attention of the consumer can be won and lost across the areas of sustainability, convenience, functionality and design.
+The competition to capture the attention of the consumer can be won and lost across the areas of sustainability, convenience, functionality, and design.
 This opportunity for a resilient TPAC lies with working intimately with our customers, helping them capture the heart and minds of the end consumer through our solutions.

-Our business today is [75%] focused on the food sector with a fascinating product range across fruit juices, honey, mustard, butter, margarine, mayonnaise, ketchup, dairy, yoghurt, milk, audible oils, ghee, chewing gum, salt, dates, salt, pepper, herbs, spices, mints, instant noodles, coffee, protein supplements, biscuits, and even alcoholic spirits just to name a few.
-Our pharmaceutical segment caters to a whole range of neutrafeuticals such vitamin c, fish oils, multivitamins and many other solid and liquid health formulations.
-I have developed an even greater appreciation for our key segments of food and and pharmaceuticals.
-Their resilience in demand throughout the pandemic has been reassuring.
-Come what may, we need to eat and and have access to medication.
+Our business today is ~ 70% focused on the food and beverage sector with a fascinating product range across fruit juices, honey, mustard, butter, margarine, mayonnaise, ketchup, dairy, yoghurt, milk, audible oils, ghee, chewing gum, salt, dates, salt, pepper, herbs, spices, mints, instant noodles, coffee, protein supplements, biscuits, and even alcoholic spirits just to name a few.
+Our pharmaceutical segment caters to a whole range of nutraceuticals such as vitamin c, fish oils, multivitamins, and many other solid and liquid health formulations.
+I have developed an even greater appreciation for our key segments of food and pharmaceuticals.
+The resilience in their demand throughout the pandemic has been reassuring.
+Come what may, we need to eat and have access to medication.

 In addition, customers from these segments are serious about production facilities with world class hygiene controls.
 Such demands suit us well.
-Food and pharmaceutical packaging will continue to be a central part of our focus.
+Food and pharmaceutical packaging will continue to be a central part of our focus in time ahead.

-On the topic of focus, I trust our stakeholders are all very well aware that TPAC has continued to stay focused on rigid plastics.
+On the topic of focus, I trust our stakeholders are all well aware that TPAC has continued to stay focused on rigid plastics.
 When I became CEO of TPAC in 2016, the first thing I did was to carry out a strategic review of the plastic space we were in.

 We have critically examined and re-examined the business we are in at every critical step of the way.
-We have now made 5\ acquisitions since my time at TPAC.
+We have now made 5 acquisitions since my time at TPAC.
 All 5 have continued to be in the rigid plastic space.
 Why is this you may ask.
 The answer is simply because we believe in the vital role certain plastics should continue to play in our societies.

-Rigid plastics (bottles, cups, jerrycans, caps etc) are easier to collect as they tend to maintain their mass and not break up, disintegrate or disappear.
+their mass and not break up, disintegrate, or disappear.
 On the contrary in fact, they are right there and very visible.
 This allows for feasible collection.
-Collection and recycling rates are improving around our world.
+Collection and recycling rates are improving around the world.

 Regulation is also moving in a positive direction.
-In Europe we will be seeing the introduction of tethered bottle caps, caps that remain connected to the bottle at all times.
+In Europe we will be seeing the introduction of tethered bottle caps, caps that always remain connected to the bottle.
 This is a good step forward for collectability and recycling of the entire package.

-In India we understand that food grade recycled PET will be soon be allowed.
+In India we understand that food grade recycled PET will soon be allowed.